 A beautifully illustrated picture book does justice to Dr. King’s biography, showing us the influences in his life as a young boy that shaped him into the great man he became. [picture book, ages 5 and up]

-Debut author Augusta Scattergood is a retired children’s librarian from the South and spent ten years writing this middle grade chapter book depicting life during the Civil Rights period from the eyes of a white girl who just wants to celebrate her birthday, on the 4th of July, as always at her local pool.
+Debut author Augusta Scattergood is a retired children’s librarian from the South and spent ten years writing this middle grade chapter book depicting life during the Civil Rights period from the eyes of a white girl who just wants to celebrate her birthday, on the 4th of July, at her local pool.
 Little does she realize that it’s been shut down to avoid desegregation.
 Freedom Fighters arrive in town and her older sister gets entangled.
 The battle for desegregation is ultimately to take place at the public library.
 What I love about this book is that it inspires the reader to realize that every person makes a difference in the battle for right versus wrong.

 I read Augusta Scattergood’s blog and am in contact with her through social media which is what I love about blogging; the ability to meet so many wonderful people.
 She told me that she would do Skype author visits to schools at no charge if 1) the kids read her book and 2) if the school buys 2-3 copies for their school library.
 Not a high price of admission at all!
 What I’ve enjoyed in her blog is the fan mail from the kids she meets in doing author visits.
 I’d love to get her at my school!
 We do a 4th grade Civil Rights unit that would be perfect for this!

 What do your kids learn or do for Martin Luther King Jr Day at school?
 Do they know who he is and why they get the day off?
 My son, when he was in preschool, thought MLK Day was because we used to have a king but then he died.
 We about died laughing.